Jondolf/Jondolf/README.md

 I plan to keep learning programming technologies and concepts, and making more games, apps and other projects.
 School is my main priority, so progress may be slow at times due to me being busy or tired.

 Currently I'd like to learn more about algorithms and data structures, and about how computers really work under the hood.
 I want to develop a bigger picture of how computers and softare work, and to understand how and why things do what they do and how different things may impact performance.

-### How to contact me ✉

-Currently you can contact me by sending an email to gamitopia@gmail.com